Roger Townshend (courtier, died 1590): Family

 Roger Townshend was the eldest son of Sir Richard Townshend (died 1551), esquire, of Brampton, Norfolk, and Katherine Browne, the daughter and coheir of Sir Humphrey Browne of Ridley Hall in Terling, Essex, Justice of the Common Pleas.
 He was the grandson of Sir John Townshend (d.
 1543/4) by his wife, Eleanor Heydon, daughter of the courtier Sir John Heydon of Baconsthorpe Castle, Norfolk (a son of Henry Heydon and Anne Boleyn).
 He was the great-grandson and heir of Sir Roger Townshend (died 1551) and his wife, Amy Brewse (d.
 1553).

 Townshend is said to have had two sisters, Alice Townshend (fl.
 31 July 1551), and Elizabeth Townshend, who married Thomas Godsalve (d.
 2 August 1588) of Buckenham Ferry, Norfolk.

 After Richard Townshend's death in 1551, his widow, Katherine, married Peter Sainthill (d.
 19 November 1571), whom she predeceased.

 Career

-In 1551, when only six or seven years of age, Townshend was heir to his great-grandfather, Sir Roger Townshend (died 1551).
+In 1551, when only six or seven years of age, Townshend was heir to his great-grandfather, Sir Roger Townshend.
 His inheritance comprised more than twenty manors near Raynham, Norfolk, and other property, 'making him one of the wealthiest gentlemen in East Anglia'.

 In 1553 Townshend entered Trinity College, Cambridge, but did not take a degree.
 In May 1565 he was granted livery of his lands, although still underage.